Workshop visits

 For students from CM2 to 5e, Paris

 From the 1936 Berlin Olympic Games to the present day, the workshop offers a reflection on the challenges of sport.
-It is based on the paths of sportswomen and men whose itineraries have strongly marked societies.
-Based on the selected examples, the proposed activities (study of iconographic documents, debates...) give a significant place to the issue of discrimination.
+It is based on the journeys of sportsmen and women, whose itineraries have strongly influenced societies.
+Based on the selected examples, the proposed activities (study of iconographic documents, debates, etc.) give significant attention to the issue of discrimination.
 An artistic production concludes the workshop: in connection with the themes addressed, the students imagine and create their own poster for the 2024 Paris Olympics.

 Themes: Occupation, antisemitism, exclusion, sexism, racism.